New and Pre-owned Bentley Continental Flying Spur for Sale

 The exterior aesthetic of the car for sale displays crisper edges at the upper limits of the fenders and design lines, juxtaposed to a more subtle modulation in the open areas of doors, hood and roof.
 This design approach takes this generation architecture further into the realm of sculpture, where the eye is led deliberately about the auto’s even proportions as it fills its formidable chassis.

 Underneath a hide of aluminum and steel, the car features reinforced B-pillars and other structural elements to improve the auto’s level of safety in an accident, as well as a modified suspension to absorb any undesirable lumps from the asphalt.
 This version of the FS suspension also aids the sound-reducing efforts as it has been softened by 25 percent.

-The interior of the Spur in its W12 and V8 iterations has also benefitted from sound-deadening with lightweight sound-repressing panels under the floor mats and acoustic glass in the windows.
-Touchscreen access for both drivers and passengers has been integrated as a seamless gateway to the performance and entertainment settings to round out the vastly customizable interior.
+The interior of the Spur in its W12 and V8 iterations has also benefited from sound-deadening with lightweight sound-repressing panels under the floor mats and acoustic glass in the windows.
+Touch screen access for both drivers and passengers has been integrated as a seamless gateway to the performance and entertainment settings to round out the vastly customizable interior.

 To select your British limo, view our exclusive listings for sale and find a trim and finish that suits your style.

 Options are always welcome when buying a Bentley, right?
 Now customers have a new model option they can choose from: the Flying Spur V8 S. This new model sits between the V8 and the flagship W12.
 It comes with a boost in power to its twin-turbo V8 engine, which now pumps out 521 hp and 502 lb-ft of torque, a modest increase over the standard V8's 500 hp and 487 lb-ft.
 This additional muscle powers the V8 S to 0-62 mph in 4.9 seconds, a 0.3-second reduction over the V8.